 If you die before you are required to begin minimum distributions, your account balance must be paid to your beneficiary over a period not extending beyond his/her life expectancy.
 These withdrawals must begin in the year following your death.
 If your spouse is your sole beneficiary, he or she may defer making withdrawals until the date you would have become age 701⁄2.
 A spouse beneficiary may roll funds over into his or her own Traditional IRA.
 If your spouse is your sole beneficiary, he or she may also elect to treat the Traditional IRA as his or her own.
 If you name a beneficiary that is not an individual (such as an estate or non-qualifying trust), the balance of your Traditional IRA must be distributed by December 31 of the fifth full year after your death.
 Your beneficiary for purposes of calculating required minimum distributions after your death is determined on September 30 of the year after the year in which you die.
 Generally, if you have more than one beneficiary, the oldest beneficiary's life expectancy is used to calculate the required minimum distributions described above.
 However, it may be possible for each of your beneficiaries to use his/her own life expectancy to calculate the required minimum distributions if the separate account rules are satisfied.
-For the separate account rules to apply, your beneficiary designation must create separate interests for the beneficiaries as of your death and separate inherited Traditional IRAs must be established by December 31 of the year after your death ho use each beneficiary's life expectancy to calculate the required minimum distributions if the yearate inherited Traditional IRAs must be established by December 31 of the year after your death to use each beneficiary's life expectancy to calculate the required minimum distributions for the following year.
+For the separate account rules to apply, your beneficiary designation must create separate interests for the beneficiaries as of your death and separate inherited Traditional IRAs on behalf of each beneficiary after your death.
+The separate inherited Traditional IRAs must be established by December 31 of the year after your death to use each beneficiary's life expectancy to calculate the required minimum distributions.
 The separate account rule does not apply if your beneficiary is a trust.

-If you have more than one beneficiary who is entitled to benefits from your account after you die, each beneficiary's interest in your IRA will be considered to be a subaccount for purposes of determining required minimum distributions.
+If you have more than one beneficiary who is entitled to benefits from your account after you die, each beneficiary's in your IRA will be considered to be a subaccount for purposes of determining required minimum distributions.
 The distribution rules will then be applied to each beneficiary's benefit.